-To do this, you’ll be expected to pay off the current loan balance along with the payoff amount.
-You’ll have to connect with your lender for the specific methods of paying off your loan, especially if the pay-off timeline is earlier than initially agreed upon.
+To do this, you will be expected to pay off the current loan balance along with the payoff amount.
+You will have to contact your lender for the specific methods of paying off your loan, especially if the pay-off timeline is earlier than initially agreed upon.

 The removal of a co-signer can be a time-consuming process, so it’s recommended to think before agreeing to a co-signed loan.
 And you should only go ahead with a removal in very specific circumstances.

 But, if necessary, go ahead with refinancing, a co-signer release or just paying off the auto loan.